 This can be viewed as the multi-dimensional integral of the normal probability over the domain $q(\bm{x}) > 0$ (that we call the `normal probability view'), or the single-dimensional integral of the probability of the scalar quadratic function $q(\bm{x})$ of a normal vector, above 0 (the `function probability view').

-Note that $\bm{x}=\mathbf{S}\bm{z}+\bm{\mu}$, where $\bm{z}$ is standard multinormal, and the symmetric square root $\mathbf{S}=\bm{\Sigma}^\frac{1}{2}$ may be regarded as the multi-dimensional sd, since it linearly scales the normal (like $\sigma$ in 1d), and its eigenvectors and values are the axes of the 1 sd error ellipsoid.
-We first invert this transform to standardize the normal: $\bm{z}=\mathbf{S}^{-1} (\bm{x}-\bm{\mu})$.
-This decorrelates or `whitens' the variables, and transforms the integration domain to a different quadratic:
+We may consider this distribution as a linear transformation of a unit spherical multinormal: $\bm{x}=\mathbf{S}\bm{z}+\bm{\mu}$, where $\bm{z}$ is standard multinormal and $\mathbf{S}=\bm{\Sigma}^\frac{1}{2}$ is the symmetric square root, which can be called the `standard deviation matrix' and regarded as the multi-dimensional sd, since it linearly scales the normal, like $\sigma$ does in 1d.
+Its eigenvectors and values are the axes of the 1 sd error ellipsoid.

+We now invert the linear transform to standardize the normal: $\bm{z}=\mathbf{S}^{-1} (\bm{x}-\bm{\mu})$.
+This is a Mahalanobis whitening transform \cite{kessy2018optimal}, and it transforms the integration domain to a different quadratic:

 Now the problem is to find the probability of the standard normal $\bm{z}$ in this domain.
 If there is no quadratic term $\mathbf{\widetilde{Q}}_2$, $\tilde{q}(\bm{z})$ is normally distributed, the integration domain boundary is a flat, and the probability is $\Phi(\frac{\tilde{q}_0}{\lVert \tilde{\bm{q}}_1 \rVert})$, where $\Phi$ is the standard normal cdf \cite{ruben1960probability}.
 Otherwise, say $\mathbf{\widetilde{Q}}_2=\mathbf{RDR}'$ is its eigen-decomposition, where $\mathbf{R}$ is orthogonal, i.e. a rotoreflection.
 So $\bm{y}=\mathbf{R}'\bm{z}$ is also standard normal, and in this space the quadratic is: